-Formation of PDEs by eliminating arbitrary constants and arbitrary functions, solutions of first order linear and nonlinear PDEs using Charpit's method, solutions of boundary value problems by using method of separation of variables.
+Formation of PDEs by eliminating arbitrary constants and arbitrary functions, solutions of first order linear and nonlinear PDEs (Charpit's method).
+Introduction to method of separation of variables for second order linear Partial Differential Equations.

 Learning Outcomes: At the end of the unit, the student will be able to